yuqianglianshou/mazanoke_ice/README.md

   - Fully responsive for desktop, tablet, and mobile.
 - 🔒 **Privacy-Focused**
   - Works offline.
   - All image processing happens locally.
-  - Removes EXIF data (gps, date taken, etc.).
-  - No data is uploaded to external servers.
 Your files stay on your device.
+  - Removes EXIF data, like location, date, device info, and more.

 **Planned**
 - [X] Upload multiple files at once.
 (Completed)